Reuben-Davison/ride_share/README.md

 # README

-Simple project that have Rides and Passengers.
+Simple project that has Rides and Passengers.

 Data base Schema: